Whistler History

 2023

 The 2023/24 season is the debut of the newly upgraded Fitzsimmons Express chairlift, a high-speed, eight-person chair – the first of its kind in North America across Vail Resorts.
-It will cut back on wait times, improve uploading efficiency, and serve to significantly support Whistler Mountain Bike Park operations.
+It cuts back on wait times, improves uploading efficiency, and serves to significantly support Whistler Mountain Bike Park operations.

 Squamish Lil'wat Cultural Centre in Whistler